FernandoLavarreda/HeatTransfer/README.md

 ### Running the program

-To run the program acces the command shell at the bottom of the window and type **run -typ_  _x_** where _'x'_ is replaced by: c, p, s. c indicates cilinder, s sphere and p wall.
+To run the program acces the command shell at the bottom of the window and type **run -typ_  _x_** where _'x'_ is replaced by: c, p, s. c indicates cylinder, s sphere and p wall.

 #### Additional arguments

 -sym (any character): will create a reflection of the profile when running the simulation.
-Since the analysis is done from the center of the sphere, wall or a cilinder to its surface this argument allows for the visualization of the entire body.
+Since the analysis is done from the center of the sphere, wall or a cylinder to its surface this argument allows for the visualization of the entire body.

 -report (any character): will open the file explorer prompting a path where to save an html report that will be automatically opened.